 “You look horrible.”
 Don dryly chuckled.
 “I’ve seen you in bad shape before, but this just tops it all.”

 “I feel horrible too.”
 I couldn’t help but croak out those words.
 My eyes traveled around, trying to find the Legendary Weapon Laurel that I last saw in Phil’s hand.
 It finally saw the sword, leaning next to Phil by the chair that he was sitting.
 “What is Laurel even doing out?”

 “That’s what we would like to ask you.”
 Phil crossed his fingers and placed it on his knee.

 Damn.
 Curses were flung around in my mind like a hurricane.
 The one thing I wanted not to happen was giving him Laurel, the Dragon Slayer.
-This is to coincidental.
-He was given the one thing that can kill me, and he was the Death Flag that herald my possible end made it ten times worse.
-A horrible sinking feeling could be felt in the pit of my stomach and all I could do was wish that the weapon would just disappear.
+This is too coincidental.
+He was given the one thing that can kill me, and he was the Death Flag that heralds my possible end made it ten times worse.
+A horrible sinking feeling could be felt in the pit of my stomach, and all I could do was wish that the weapon would just disappear.

 A flash of black light erupted around Laurel and turned into a small orb.
 It suddenly flew towards me and disappeared.
 Everyone stared at me in disbelief.

 “What just happened?”
 Don broke the silence first.